ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/tutorial.rst

 Creating contract
 -----------------

 Let's say that we have conducted tender with award.
-When the award is activated, a contract is **automatically** created in the tender (with a limited set of fields) and in the contracting module with a full set of fields in `pending` statuses.
+When the award is activated, a contract is **automatically** created in the tender (with a limited set of fields) and in the contracting module with a full set of fields(:ref:`Econtract`) in ``pending`` status.

 *Brokers (eMalls) can't create contracts in the contract system.*